gridscale/gsclient-js/README.md

     result.watch;       // Function that returns a Promise for the current Job.
 });
 ```
-The Links are only given in Responses where a List is Returned.
+The `links` are only given in **list** responses.
-The watch Function is also only available on PATCH, POST or DELETE Calls.
-So when you are creating or changing an Object.
+The `watch` function is only available on PATCH, POST or DELETE Calls.

 ##### Watching a Job
-The Watch-Function will start watching the Job your request just started.
-So if you created a large Storage.
-The Promise that get returns by the Watch-Function will get resolved if the Storage is ready to work with.
+The `watch`-function returned in each response object will start watching the job your request just started (for example creating a large storage).
+The Promise that is returned by the `watch`-function will get resolved when the storage is ready to work with.
 ```js
 // Creating a new Storage with 1TB Size client.Storage.create({name:"Storage1",capacity:1024,location_uuid:"39a7d783-3873-4b2f-915b-4c86c28344e5"}).then(function(_result){